codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 #### Disabling Codemagic GitHub app integration

-You can disable the Codemagic CI/CD GitHub app integration in Codemagic by navigating to **User settings > Integrations > GitHub App** and clicking **Disconnect**.
+The Codemagic CI/CD GitHub app integration can be disabled by clicking **Disconnect** in **User settings > Integrations > GitHub App** for your personal account or in **Team settings > Team Integrations > GitHub App** to disconnect it from the team.
 This annuls all settings configured for the Codemagic app in GitHub but won't delete your buid history.

 The GitHub app integration is also disabled when you **uninstall** the Codemagic CI/CD app in GitHub.
 You can still log in to Codemagic with the GitHub app and see your build history if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.
 Please note that unless you have other active integrations (e.g. GitHub, Bitbucket or GitLab OAuth integration), your Codemagic account will be deleted in two weeks.
 You can cancel account deletion by navigating to **User settings > Delete account** and clicking **Cancel deletion** before the two weeks are up.

 ## Sign up via Bitbucket or GitLab

-Instead of creating a separate account for Codemagic, you can use your [Bitbucket](https://bitbucket.org/) or [GitLab](https://about.gitlab.com/) account to sign up to Codemagic.

-When authenticating via OAuth, Codemagic asks for **read/write** permission to access your repositories and create webhooks for automatic building.
+When authenticating using a Bitbucket or GitLab account via OAuth, Codemagic asks for **read/write** permission to access your repositories and create webhooks for automatic building.
 Write permission is also required for pushing tags to the repository.

 You will need to authorize Codemagic to connect the Bitbucket/GitLab account to your Codemagic account.
-Once you log in to Codemagic, you will see all your GitHub repositories listed.
+Once you log in to Codemagic, you will see all your repositories listed.

 ## Sign up via email